-DigiCert is a certification authority (CA) that issues digital certificates.
-As a CA, DigiCert performs functions associated with Public Key operations, including receiving certificate requests, issuing, revoking and renewing a digital certificate, and maintaining, issuing, and publishing CRLs and OCSP responses.
+DigiCert operates certification authorities (CAs) that issue digital Certificates.
+As the operator of several CAs, DigiCert performs functions associated with Public Key operations, including receiving certificate requests, issuing, revoking and renewing a digital Certificate, and maintaining, issuing, and publishing CRLs and OCSP responses.
 General information about DigiCert's products and services are available at www.digicert.com.

-DigiCert's offline self-signed Root CAs issue CA certificates to subordinate CAs and cross certificates to other Root CAs in accordance with this CPS, applicable cross-certification / federation policies, and DigiCert's memoranda of agreement with those externally operated CAs.
-An "external subordinate CA" is an unaffiliated third party that is issued a CA Certificate by DigiCert where the Private Key associated with that CA Certificate is not maintained under the physical control of DigiCert.
-In accordance with EU Law, DigiCert does not allow external subordinate CAs to issue EU Qualified Certificates.
-In accordance with requirements of the U.S. Federal PKI Policy Authority (FPKIPA), DigiCert notifies the FPKIPA prior to issuing a CA certificate chaining to the Federal Bridge CA to an external subordinate CA. All external subordinate CAs are prohibited, either technically or contractually, from issuing certificates to domain names or IP addresses that a Subscriber does not legitimately own or control (i.e. issuance for purposes of "traffic management" is prohibited), and external subordinate CAs are required to implement procedures that are at least as restrictive as those found herein.
+DigiCert's offline self-signed Root CAs issue CA Certificates to subordinate CAs and cross Certificates to other Root CAs in accordance with this CPS, applicable cross-certification / federation policies, and DigiCert's memoranda of agreement with those externally operated CAs.
+DigiCert owns and operates the GTE Cybertrust Global Root, the Baltimore Cybertrust Root, the Cybertrust Global Root CA, and the Verizon Global Root CA, and these root CAs are used to issue cross Certificates to external root CAs and CA Certificates to external subordinate CAs.
+An "external subordinate CA" is an unaffiliated third party that is issued a subordinate CA Certificate by DigiCert where the Private Key associated with that CA Certificate is not maintained under the physical control of DigiCert.
+In accordance with requirements of the U.S. Federal PKI Policy Authority (FPKIPA), DigiCert notifies the FPKIPA prior to issuing a CA Certificate chaining to the Federal Bridge CA to an external subordinate CA. All external subordinate CAs are prohibited, either technically or contractually, from issuing Certificates to domain names or IP addresses that a Subscriber does not legitimately own or control (i.e. issuance for purposes of "traffic management" is prohibited), and external subordinate CAs are required to implement procedures that are at least as restrictive as those found herein.

 DigiCert is also a time stamping authority (TSA) and provides proof-of-existence for data at an instant in time as described herein.